Denmark Democrats

+The Denmark Democrats (Danmarksdemokraterne [ˈtænmɑɡ̊sde̝moˌkʰʁɑˀtɐnə], DD) is a conservative and right-wing populist political party in Denmark.
+The party was founded in June 2022 by Inger Støjberg, and is officially titled Denmark Democrats – Inger Støjberg (Danmarksdemokraterne – Inger Støjberg).
+The party is currently in opposition to the second Frederiksen government.

 History

-The party was founded in June 2022 by Inger Støjberg who had served variously as the minister for immigration, housing and gender equality in the Folketing for Venstre before she was impeached for misconduct in office after separating families in migrant centres and was accused of disloyalty within her party.
+The party was founded in June 2022 by Inger Støjberg who had served variously as the minister for immigration, housing and gender equality in the Folketing for the Venstre party before she was impeached for misconduct in office after separating families in migrant centres and was accused of party disloyalty.
 According to Støjberg, her new movement would be a right-wing party with a strict immigration policy, but at the time of its founding there was no actual party platform.
 In July, the party was formally registered after obtaining the necessary voter declarations on 1 July, eight days after the party was founded.

 That same month, Members of the Folketing Peter Skaarup, Jens Henrik Thulesen Dahl, Bent Bøgsted, and Hans Kristian Skibby announced that they wished to join the Denmark Democrats.
 These four were originally elected to the Folketing for the Danish People's Party (DPP) but had since become independents before joining the party.
 Skaarup was admitted as a member on 28 July 2022, giving the party its first seat in the Folketing.

 In August 2022, nine local councilors defected to the party, including former local members of the Conservative People's Party.

-Platform and policies
+In the 2022 Danish general election held on 1 November 2022, the party won 8.1% of the vote and 14 seats, making them the fifth largest party in the Folketing along with the Liberal Alliance.